Mercedes admit Red Bull 'edge' ahead of Imola showdown - RFI

 His win was the third triumph in a run of five as he took advantage of Mercedes' superiority and team-mate Valtteri Bottas's ill fortune to take command of the title race on the narrow and bumpy old track, back in use for the first time since 2006.

+"Max was faster but Lewis was smarter," said Aston Martin driver Vettel.

-Hamilton made it plain last year that he loved the "old school" nature of the circuit set in the rolling vineyards of Emilia Romagna and Wolff shared his feelings.
+Hamilton made it plain last year that he loved the "old school" nature of the Imola circuit, set in the rolling vineyards of Emilia Romagna and Wolff shared his feelings.

 "It's where won secured our seventh constructors championship that weekend," he said.